Watch Jordan Poole Break Luka Doncic's Ankles

 Poole had a crossover near the three-point line that sent Doncic to the floor, but he missed the jump shot.

-The Warriors came into the game as the second seed in the Western Conference with a 43-19 record int he 62 games that they have played in so far.

-They are 7.0 games behind the Phoenix Suns for the top spot in the west.
+However, they are still the second seed in the Western Conference, but they are 7.5 games behind the Phoenix Suns for the top spot in the west.

 Related stories on NBA basketball